Nirantar: Continuing Education Programmes (CEP) Admissions

 • Regulation of sexuality and reproduction by the State.: contraception, moral policing, consumerism

-• Working with women and feminist practice : principles of feminist practice; gender audit; interventions with trans-genders, LGBT groups, women in prostitution. ; Civil society initiatives and movements Legislation, policies, programmes and schemes for women : CEDAW, Domestic Violence Act, Prevention of Sexual Harrassment at the workplace Act.
-2013 Amendments to Crimincal Procedure Code related to Sexual Harrassment in public spaces.
+• Legislation, policies, programmes, and schemes for women: CEDAW, Domestic Violence Act, Prevention of Sexual Harassment at the workplace Act.
+2013 Amendments to Criminal Procedure Code related to Sexual Harassment in public spaces.

 _______________________________________________________________________________

-YLSC VIII : Youth and Crime
+YLSC VII - Youth and Crime

 This course aims to explore patterns of offenses committed by young people.
 It also tries to assess the interventions and institutions which have been developed to deal with youth crime.
 The course will also try to critically examine the criminal justice system existing in our country.